facuxfdz/kafka-cluster-provision/README.md

 Follow these steps to configure Apache Kafka with Ansible:
 1. **Clone the Repository**: Clone this repository to your control machine.
+2. **Customize the properties files**: Customize the `server.properties` and `zookeeper.properties` files in the `setup-properties` directory with your desired configurations.
 2. **Run the main playbook**: Run the following command to run the main playbook:
     ```bash
     ansible-playbook --ask-become-pass main.yml